Githubnath/Nath-E-Learning-Site/frontend/README.md

 <br/>

 ## 8. License<br/>
-This project is licensed under the Daniel-Tutor Services License.<br/>
+This project is licensed under the Emenike Nathaniel License.<br/>